Yasser-R/v1-payment-api/source/includes/_fundingsources.md

 | Parameter | Description
 |-----------|------------|
-Id | Funding Source ID
-Name | Arbitrary nickname for the funding source
+Id | Funding Source ID (this is an arbitrary, generated ID) Name | Arbitrary nickname for the funding source
 Type | Possible values: `Savings`, `Checking`, or empty string for Dwolla Account Balance and Credit: `""` Verified | `"true"` if funding source is verified.
 Funding sources must be verified before funds can be deposited or withdrawn from them.